 To rent a motorcycle in France most places will expect you to be:

-- 25 years or over, depending on the company’s rental policy; (18 years old for scooters and some very small bikes)
+- from 21 years of age, depending on the company’s rental policy; (18 years old for scooters and some very small bikes).

 Make sure you have proof that you can take the vehicle across a border if that’s what you’re planning to do.